doar-e/doar-e.github.io/content/articles/reverse-engineering/2018-05-17-ledgerctf-aes-whitebox.markdown

 while ( v15 != 16 );
 ```

+What I learned from this part is that there are new players in town.
+Basically, three blobs of 16 bytes, respectively called `mask`, `mask3` and `shiftedmask`, get initialized with values derived from `rand()`.
+At first it sure is a bit confusing to see pseudo-randomized values getting involved but we can assume those operations will get canceled out by some others later.
+It wouldn't make sense to have some crypto looking algorithm producing non deterministic results.
+The PRNG is seeded with `time(NULL)`.

-After this, there are a bunch of other operations that we don't care about.
-Really, you can see those as black boxes that generate deterministic outputs.
+After this there are a bunch of other operations that we don't care about.
+You can just see those as black boxes that generate deterministic outputs.
 It means we will be able to conveniently dump the generated values whenever needed.
 For what it's worth, it basically mixes a bunch of values inside `mask3`.

 ```C
 shiftrows((unsigned __int8 (*)[4])shiftedmask);